otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 5. Click **Finish**.

 Once everything is setup, push your project to the remote repository on **GitHub**.
-Next, create/checkout a branch called `feature-login` using the command: `git checkout -b feature-login`.
-This will be your development branch for the login feature you are going to create later in the session.

 Before you get to that, lets look at some important project files.